elizyarcin/Frida-Kahlo-Exhibition/README.md

 # Frida-Kahlo-Exhibition
-In this project , we will create a list of each painting featured in the exhibit, the date it was painted, and its spot in the tour
+I have  been hired to work on a retrospective of Frida Kahlo's work at a major museum.
+My job is to put together the audio tour, but in order to do that I need to create a list of each painting featured in the exhibit, the date it was painted, and its spot in the tour.
+I will use my knowledge of Python lists to create a master list of each painting, its date, and its audio tour ID.